Bkmakwana2002/Alchemy-API/README.md

 2. Install the necessary dependencies using `pnpm install`.

-4. Create an `.env` file in the root folders.
+4. Create a `.env` file in the root folders.
 Copy the contents from `.env-sample` to these files, and fill in the essential API keys and URLs with your own credentials.

 5. Start the backend server with the command `node index.js`.